angular/angular/aio/content/guide/reactive-forms.md

 ### File Upload Component
 Another option would be to make a component which handles all of the file uploading for you.
 You could then pass it to the `FormControl` and expect the value to be set to the files url rather than the file itself, thus abstracting away the process of uploading it in the view of the form.
+Notice how the component is first setting the value to `null`, this is so that it will remove any old url if the file has been changed and so that the Required validator can be used.

 <code-example path="reactive-forms/src/app/file-upload/file-upload.component.ts" region="v1" title="src/app/file-upload/file-upload.component.ts" linenums="false">